dipy/dipy/doc/devel/coding_style_guideline.rst

 The main principles behind DIPY_ development are:

 * **Robustness**: the results of a piece of code must be verified systematically, and hence stability and robustness of the code must be ensured, reducing code redundancies.
 * **Readability**: the code is written and read by humans, and it is read much more frequently than it is written.
 * **Consistency**: following these guidelines will ease reading the code, and will make it less error-prone.
 * **Documentation**: document the code.
 Documentation is essential as it is one of the key points for the adoption of DIPY as the toolkit of choice in diffusion by the scientific community.
-Documenting helps clarifying certain choices, helps avoiding obscure places, and is a way to allow other members *decode* it with less effort.
+Documenting helps to clarify certain choices, helps to avoid obscure places, and is a way to allow other members *decode* it with less effort.
 * **Language**: the code must be written in English.
 Norms and spelling should be abided by.